wordofwarning/wordofwarning.org/current/2024-turn/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Turn 2024" # the name of the artist or company
-show: "New North West Dance." # the name of the show
+show: "A night of new NW dance." # the name of the show
 artist_size: 1
 show_size: 4
 header_image: